 Applesauce can act as a fat replacer for butter or oil.
 In this recipe, it’s adding extra moisture to create a soft texture for the cookies.

-Soft Applesauce Spice Cookies
+Soft Cinnamon Applesauce Cookies

 - In a large bowl, cream the butter and sugar with a hand mixer.